Colby626/Entropy-Engine/README.md

 - Intelligence
 - Spirit

+## Running the Project
+Download the entire folder for your platform (either MacBuild or WindowsBuild)

+Run the executable found within

 ## Adding a New Class
 1. Add your new class name under Assets/Scripts/GenerateStats.cs in the enum Class
 2. Add your new class in the Dictionary classWeights in the same script with its weights